 Demonstrate proficiency in disciplinary writing conventions appropriate to the course.

-Show competency in written Englishes according to an assigned disciplinary Style Guide(s).
+Show competency in written Englishes according to course and/or assigned disciplinary Style Guide(s).

 The course will have sequenced informal and formal writing assignments intended as "writing to learn" and "learning to write" experiences.
 Informal writing might include brainstorming, free writing, journals, and reaction-response essays.
 Formal "learning to write" assignments might include critiques, reviews, laboratory reports, case studies, observations, essays, proposals, and research papers.

 Students receive feedback from their instructor and will have an opportunity to use that feedback to complete substantive revision of written work.
 This feedback can be supplemented by peer mentors, writing fellows, and writing center instructors.

 Program WI courses include classroom modules dedicated to particular writing conventions—vocabulary, organization, use of evidence, citation—specific to a given discipline or profession.

 A minimum of 20% of the grade for a WI course is based formal writing.